inclement/colour-blind-camera/README.md

 # ColourBlind

-Android app for simulate colour blindness arising from the lack of red, green or blue light receptors.
+Android app for simulating colour blindness arising from the lack of red, green or blue light receptors.

 Get it at [Google Play](), or download the [latest release](https://github.com/inclement/colour-blind-camera/releases) directly.